-Most organizations don’t deliberately create complex IT environments.
-Complexity builds gradually—one new system to support a project, one acquisition that introduces another stack, one quick fix that becomes permanent.
+Most organizations do not intentionally create complex IT environments.
+Complexity builds gradually and often unnoticed, for example through a new system to support a project, an acquisition that brings in another system , or even a quick fix that becomes permanent.

 Over time, the application landscape grows faster than governance can keep up.
 Teams rely on overlapping tools, legacy systems remain in place longer than planned, and decision-makers lose visibility into what is actually running in the organization.